Welcome to Dillon Municipal Court located in the City/County Complex Building 401 West Main Street.

 Dillon Municipal Court consist of three employees.
-Our municipal judges are the Honorable James F. Rogers and Honorable Mackie Hayes.
-The Courts Clerk is Angela C. Freitas.
+Our municipal judges are the Honorable Mackie Hayes and Honorable Alan L. Berry, Jr. The Courts Clerk is Angela C. Freitas.

 Dillon Municipal Court schedules and adjudicates criminal, traffic and city ordinance Violations that occur within the City Limits of Dillon.
 As a Municipal Court of limited jurisdiction, the Court hears misdemeanor criminal cases and cases that are subject to a fine up to $500.00 (not including mandatory assessments and fees) and/or that are not subject to a sentence not exceeding imprisonment of 30 days.

 The Municipal Judges conduct bond hearing 7 days a week, twice a day at 8:00am and 1:00pm.
 All Bond Hearing are held a The Dillon County Detention Center, 1027 Old Latta Highway.
 Dillon Municipal Court holds its regular Court Session every Wednesday beginning promptly at 9:00am.
 All cell phones are to be turned off before entering the court room.
 Jury Trial and Preliminary Hearings are held throughout the year as schedule.